 By the way, the Leonids are a fast-moving meteor stream.
-The meteors impact the Earth at some 45 miles per second (72 km/second)!
-The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/hour).
-If you happen to see a Leonid fireball tonight, it could outshine the moon!
+The meteors hit the Earth’s atmosphere at some 45 miles per second (72 km/second)!
+The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/second).

-Bottom line: In 2014, the Leonid meteor shower is expected to be at its best on the night of November 17-18.
+Bottom line: In 2019, the Leonid meteor shower is expected to be at its best before dawn on Sunday, November 17, and Monday, November 18.
 Usually the most meteors fall in the dark hours before dawn.